-In this two day workshop you will be introduced to the art of making spoons and other household goods on a foot powered pole lathe.
+In this two day workshop you will be introduced to the art of making simple furniture and spoons on a 17th century foot powered pole lathe.
 Jeff has more than 20 year's experience using the pole lathe and he will guide you through the tools, processes and skills required to use this wonderful piece of traditional machinery.

-Five students will each be assigned their own pole lathe to use and shown the techniques needed to turn a log into a beautiful scoop using your leg, hands and a sprinkling of simple tools.
+Five students will each be assigned their own pole lathe to use and shown the techniques needed to turn a log into a beautiful stool and spoon using your leg, hands and a sprinkling of simple tools.

-We will start with the basics: timber selection, riving, rough shaping with an axe, and then it's on to the pole lathe to make your first utensil - a traditional Scottish spurtle - before building skills and confidence to make your own scoop on the second day.
+We will start with the basics: timber selection, riving, rough shaping with an axe, and then it's on to the pole lathe to make the legs for your stool and a beautiful foot turned and hand carved spoon.